explosionchamber/AaronH_BSEPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Milestone Overview
 Training an AI on different kinds of trash, and coding the sensors and scanning system

+I trained a machine learning model to detect different kinds of trash by selecting good training images from various datasets.
+Then, I modified a script for running the Tensorflow Lite model on the Raspberry Pi into my own code.
+I added two servos and an ultrasonic sensor along with a voltage divider circuit and wired it to a breadboard, and made a script that scans trash objects within range of the ultrasonic sensor.

+## Technical Progress
+### Training a Machine Learning model
+After trying out a permade model, I used Teachable Machine to generate a Machine learning model that could detect the kind of trash that was being held in front of the camera.
+To get good results, I had to painstakingly select 200 images from 5 datasets for each category of trash.
+Then, I modified the epoch number to prevent the AI from being overtrainined, and after a lot of tweaking the settings I finally got a decent machine learning model.

+### Getting the Machine Learning model onto the Raspberry Pi
+I uploaded the Raspberry Pi file into a brand new Python virtual environment to isolate it from the mess I made in the other ones, and then used SCP command to transfer the ML model to the Raspberry Pi.
+I then used code from my instructor to display the camera's input as a screen and also show the output of the model on the screen.

+### Wiring the electronics
+(voltage divider circuit)

+### Scripting the electronics
+I modified the script from my instructor servo jitter too

+## Challenges
+The biggest challenge that came with this project was getting the custom model of Tensorflow Lite to run on the Raspberry Pi without issues.
+I thought it would be simple but it ended up taking an excessive amount of time.
+The premade Tensorflow Lite model's package was practically impossible to edit and insert new models into, so I had to find another way to make it.
+I tried many tutorials but none of them worked, and in the end we realized that Tensorflow Lite was no longer supported and nothing would run on the current version.
+Even the tutorial supplied by Adafruit, the one who made the project kit, ended up not working.
+In the end, I had to use a program made by my instructor in order to get my machine learning model up and running on the Raspberry Pi.

+Another challenge that I had was trying to train the machine learning model.
+The issues mostly came from having horrible test samples, which had irrelevant subjects and confusing or repetitive backgrounds.
+Even after training the AI on thousands of images, it was still hopelessly bad.
+To fix this, I manually searched the database and hand-picked 200 images for each category that I thought were better for the AI model.
+I also disabled and merged categories that were either irrelevant, like electronic waste, or confusing to tell apart, such as cardboard and wood.

+## Lessons learned
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far